 Completing the NaNoWriMo challenge is no small feat—it can take years to complete a novel, and yet those who step up for NaNoWriMo each year complete an entire first draft in just a month.
-It averages out to 1,667 words each day of November (download and print our official NaNoWriMo calendar here).
+This averages out to 1,667 words each day (you can download and print the official NaNoWriMo calendar here).

-The official rules for NaNoWriMo state that writers are not permitted to begin drafting until November 1.
+The official rules for NaNoWriMo state that writers are not permitted to start writing until November 1.
 But that doesn’t mean you have to just sit and wait.
 You can prepare for it!

-Here are four ways you can give yourself a jumpstart for NaNoWriMo success next month:
+To do this, I recommend four ways you can give yourself a jumpstart for NaNoWriMo success:

 1. Get to know your characters

-That’s why writers who take a little time to get to know each of your story’s key characters before November to make your writing go more smoothly.
+That’s why writers who take a little time to get to know each of their story’s key characters have a huge advantage when November arrives.

 2. Explore your world